x-govuk/x-govuk.github.io/app/posts/releasing-rails-libraries-for-version-5.md

 In November 2022 [I tried to add a new feature](https://github.com/x-govuk/govuk-components/pull/363) to `govuk_link_to` which allowed developers to call it with `new_tab: true`, and the resulting link would open pages in a new tab.

-Unfortunately [I had to revert the change shortly afterwards](https://github.com/x-govuk/govuk-components/pull/399) because mixing new positional keyword arguments, which were added to Ruby in 2019 with Rails' link helpers, which haven't really changed since 2004, caused lots of problems.
-Thankfully we uncovered these in our pre-release testing so didn't break anything important.
+Unfortunately [I had to revert the change shortly afterwards](https://github.com/x-govuk/govuk-components/pull/399) because mixing new Ruby positional keyword arguments (added in 2019) with old Rails link helpers (unchanged since 2004) caused lots of problems.

+Thankfully we uncovered the problems in our pre-release testing so didn't break anything important.

 Still, opening links in a new tab was something I wanted to address.
 It's more complicated than the other modifiers like `no_underline` because it adds multiple new attributes to links.
 Developers often forget the `rel` attribute, leaving users open to [reverse tabnabbing](https://owasp.org/www-community/attacks/Reverse_Tabnabbing).
 We can provide real value for users by supporting this feature.